AmrheMinott/COMP_3005_SQL_Project/README.md

     package.json - this file is Node.js way of presenting my work as the owner and creator of the project to you the user along with the needed dependencies

-    DDL_for_BookStore_Constriants.txt - this text file has all the need code to create the tables needed to create database on the pg4Admin

     node_modules (folder)
       here is where you can find all the needed modules to run the project using the node.js aspect of the project